zimolzak/psci-resource-proposal/README.md

 augmented with the strategy of soliciting information about diagnostic safety directly from clinicians.

-Additionally, participating facilities could ask the following
+Additionally, participating facilities could address the following
-questions:
+points:

-1. Does your HCO have an EHR data warehouse or equivalent system for EHR queries?
+1. Identify the appropriate EHR data warehouse for queries

-2. Is there a person who can access the data warehouse and can support the team with EHR queries?
+2. Who will access the data warehouse and support the team with EHR queries?

 3. Is there a team member who understands clinical data